Talking To AI More Than People?

 When we rely on AI to brainstorm, plan, and problem-solve, we risk skipping the messy, relational process that makes ideas richer—real conversations, friction, feedback, laughter.

-When technology becomes your main collaborator, you may feel productive but strangely disconnected.
+When technology becomes your main collaborator, you may feel productive but strangely alone.
 The antidote isn’t to quit AI.
 It’s to balance it with embodiment and genuine human interaction.

 Your Turn